-If your goal is to climb to the top, here are four reasons why it all starts with overhauling your outdated infrastructure in 2020:
+Is your goal to climb to the top?
+If so, here are four reasons to overhaul your outdated network infrastructure in 2002:

 Infrastructure & Customer Insights